 - Discovery of the Outer Planets

-- Prediction is at odds with a world liberated by free-will during the Age of Enlightenment.
+- Prediction to protect kings and nobles was at odds with a world liberated by free-will, republicanism and democracy during the Age of Enlightenment.

 The Legacy of this Decline:

-- Being out of the academic loop for over two centuries, astrology is increasingly judged and taught from a position of ignorance.
-Astrologers have had to become the new heretics.
+- Isolated from the academic environment for over two centuries, astrology is increasingly judged from a position of ignorance.
+Such prejudice is unquestioningly passed onto the next generation of students so that astrologers are seen by as heretics.

 Astrologers only defend astrology to protect their vested interests.
-To try to undermine an argument by claiming that the proponent has financial, psychological or other motives rather than address the merits of the argument is a psychogenic fallacy.
-Many sceptics believe that astrologers make a lot of money.
+To try to undermine an argument by claiming that the proponent has financial, psychological or other motives rather than address the merits of the argument is an ad hominem and psychogenic fallacy.
+Many sceptics claim that astrologers make a lot of money.
 This may be true of a few Sun-Sign columnists who are more like media celebrities than typical astrologers.
-Most astrologers devote much of their life to studying their subject and still struggle to make a living but are motivated more by the pursuit of knowledge than money.
-This same argument could be turned to Paul Kurtz and senior members of CSICOP (CSI) who have a vested interest in promoting sceptical beliefs or anyone who has a test to defend.
+The fact is that most astrologers devote much of their life to studying their subject and still struggle to make a living or supplement their income with better paid work.
+Their motivation is the pursuit of knowledge rather than money.

 Is astrology a science?
 The short answer is no. However, much depends on your definition of science.
 If you are looking for laws, objectivity and predictability, then science is really confined to physics, chemistry and molecular biology.
 The scientific part of astrology: tidal, seismic and meteorlogical correlations are an ancient and important part of astrology, but not enough to classify astrology as a hard science.